cristinariso/propeller-nacelle/README.md

 Link: https://link.springer.com/article/10.1007/s11071-018-4472-y.

-This implementation is based off the above work with no modifications except including nonlinearities in both degrees of freedom.
+This implementation is based on the above work with no modifications except including nonlinearities in both degrees of freedom.

 ## Contact